Clinical Counseling Services

 School Connections

-Building Bright Futures –Youth at risk for school failure
+Building Bright Futures –youth at risk for school failure

-PROMISES – For survivors of sexual abuse
+PROMISES – for survivors of sexual abuse

 Children Who Witness Violence